magomimmo/modern-cljs/doc/tutorial-16.md

   :cljsbuild {...
               ...
               :test-commands {"phantomjs-whitespace"
-                              ["runners/phantomjs.js" "test/js/testable_dbg.js"]
+                              ["phantomjs" :runner "test/js/testable_dbg.js"]

                               "phantomjs-simple"
-                              ["runners/phantomjs.js" "test/js/testable_pre.js"]
+                              ["phantomjs" :runner "test/js/testable_pre.js"]

                               "phantomjs-advanced"
-                              ["runners/phantomjs.js" "test/js/testable.js"]}
+                              ["phantomjs" :runner "test/js/testable.js"]}
               ...
               ...
 )
 ```

 The value of `:test-commands` is a map in which each key is a name
-(.e.g `"phantomjs-whitespace"`), and each value is a vector of two
+(.e.g `"phantomjs-whitespace"`), and each value is a vector of three
-elements: the pathname of the `phantomjs.js` launcher we just grabbed
+elements: the name of the `phantomjs` command, the `:runner` keyword
-from [Chas Emerick][3] and the pathname of the JS file to be loaded in
+and the pathname of the JS file to be loaded in the headless browser
-the headless browser (e.g. `"test/js/testable_dbg.js"`).
+(e.g. `"test/js/testable_dbg.js"`).

 In the `modern-cljs` project we already defined three CLJS `:builds`,
 one for each optimization option of the GCLS compiler